 The UK and European Highest Leverage Forex Brokers

 Every FX broker that is regulated and authorized in the European Union (or the UK which recently left it) will offer you to trade major currency pairs with the maximum leverage of 1:30 and minor and exotic forex pairs with the maximum leverage of 1:20.
-The reason why they offer such maximum leverage is because in 2018, the European regulator MIFID introduced new laws that all fx brokers accepting European retail clients have to follow (which also included lowering the available leverage for retail clients).
+The reason why they offer such maximum leverage is because in 2018, the European regulator MIFID introduced new laws that all locally regulated fx brokers accepting European retail clients have to follow (which also included lowering the available leverage for retail clients).

 The website www.fpmarkets.com is operated by First Prudential Markets PTY Ltd an entity that is not established in the EU or regulated by an EU National Competent Authority.
 The entity falls outside the EU regulatory framework i.e. MiFID II and there is no provision for an Investor Compensation Scheme.

 This means that if you decide that you are ok with these terms, you can accept them and trade with up to 1:500 leverage.
 However, as the broker mentions itself there is no provision for an investor compensation scheme.
 This is one of the ways, some brokers choose to go around the MIFID rules.
-Nevertheless, most big FX and CFD providers like Plus500, IQ Option or eToro (which are either regulated by the CySEC or FCA in Europe) do not employ such practices like FP Markets and they allow to their European retail clients to trade with only up to 1:30 leverage.
+Nevertheless, most big FX and CFD providers like Plus500, IQ Option or eToro (which are either regulated by the CySEC or FCA in Europe) do not employ such practices like FP Markets and they allow their European retail clients to trade with only up to 1:30 leverage.